Sharatmaharjan/Notes/12/MCQ/Chapter 1: Database Management System (DBMS) (12 Hour).md

    a) A unique identifier for a table
    **b) A unique field that identifies a record**
    c) A foreign key
-   d) A key that cannot be duplicated
+   d) A key that can be duplicated

 4. **What is a candidate key?**
    a) A key that can be made primary